You can now unstake your staked Ethereum (ETH). This update was announced by the Ethereum Foundation.

 Once you submit an unstaking request, it won’t be possible to cancel the request.
 During the unstaking process, you won’t be able to trade, transfer or stake any ETH included in the request.

-After submitting an unstaking request, your staked ETH will keep earning new rewards until the unstaking process is complete.
+After submitting an unstaking request, Wealthsimple cannot guarantee ETH will keep earning new rewards during the unstaking period due to operational factors.

-Unstaking requests are processed on-chain on the Ethereum network, so we can’t share an exact timeline for the unstaking process.
+Unstaking requests are processed on-chain on the Ethereum network, the current timeline is 10 days which also includes any time needed for Wealthsimple to complete the unstaking process.
 The timeline is variable, depending on how many others are unstaking on the network.

 This means that rewards earned before the Shapella upgrade don’t require an unstaking request and will be automatically available to clients after May 1.